rupokghosh/rupokghosh.com/src/posts/artificial_neural_networks.md

 ### Components of an ANN

 1. **Neurons**- basic units of computation, usually carries a number called **activation** between 0 and 1.
-Let's say we are trying to convert handwritten letters to numbers, each pixel is gonna be a neuron with a number value that corresponds to how bright that pixel is.
+Let's say we are trying to convert handwritten letters to numbers, each pixel will be a neuron with a number value corresponding to how bright that pixel is.

-2. **Weights** - define the strength of connections between neurons.
+2. **Weights** - defines the strength of connections between neurons.
 Basically the lines that connect neurons at each layer to the next one.

 3. **Biases** - we add it to the weighted sum of inputs to make calculations easier.
 It helps the model to adjust and shift activation thresholds.